 Your goal: Reach agreement on what you plan to do to reduce your STD risk when you do have sex.
+Decide on a method to provide protection against pregnancy.
+Discuss how you will get any methods you choose.

 Scenario A